jeweller1980stepanets/cordova-neura-plugin/README.md

 9. Build cordova project (--verbose can be omitted here):
  	'cordova build ios --verbose'
 10. Change Sample app project's Info.plist (NeuraSampleCordova-Info.plist).
-	It can be done by altering the appropriate plist file or via xCode 'Info' tab of the 'NeuraSampleCordova' target.
+	This can be done by altering the appropriate plist file or via xCode 'Info' tab of the 'NeuraSampleCordova' target.

 	I. Add Privacy related items:
 	  a.
 Privacy - Motion Usage Description